 Globally-recognized standards setting organizations, including the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), concur.
-ASHRAE has stated, "Transmission of SARS-CoV-2 [the virus that causes COVID-19 disease] through the air is sufficiently likely that airborne exposure to the virus should be controlled."
+ASHRAE has stated, "Transmission of SARS-CoV-2 [the virus that causes COVID-19 disease] through the air is sufficiently likely that airborne exposure to the virus should be controlled.
+Changes to building operations, including the operation of heating, ventilating, and air-conditioning systems, can reduce airborne exposures."